 The Miami-Dade County Injury Surveillance System (MDCISS) was initiated in 2004 to obtain accurate and timely information on the incidence and determinants of fatal and nonfatal injuries that occur to Miami-Dade residents.
 The objective of the MDCISS is to provide data that can be used to initiate or assist injury prevention programs and help measure their effectiveness.
 The MDCISS is a collaborative effort between the Miami-Dade County Health Department, the Injury Free Coalition for Kids-Miami, the University of Miami and Jackson Health Systems.
 It has been supported, in part, through funding from The Children’s Trust and the Health Foundation of South Florida.

-Firearm deaths decreased for the third year in a row from 318 deaths in 2007 to 257 in 2010, a 19% decline.
-Sixty-five percent of firearm deaths in 2010 were homicides, 35% were suicides and there was one unintentional firearm death.
+Firearm deaths have decreased from 318 deaths in 2007 to 255 in 2012, a 20% decline.
+Sixty-six percent of firearm deaths in 2012 were homicides, 33% were suicides and there were four unintentional firearm deaths.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public-records request,

 do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.